Top 4 Must-Stay Onsen Hotels & Ryokans in Tokachigawa Onsen [2025 Guide]|Domingo

 Sasai Hotel

-Meals are served buffet-style, with dishes made from local ingredients and seasonal produce.
-Dinner features a wide variety of Japanese, Western and Chinese dishes, so you'll have a hard time deciding what to eat.
-Must-try dishes include the freshly fried tempura and beef steak, which are prepared right in front of you by the chef in the restaurant's open kitchen.
-If you make a reservation in advance, you can order a special course meal instead of a buffet style dinner.
+For meals, you can enjoy a buffet-style dining experience featuring dishes made with local and seasonal ingredients.
+The dinner buffet offers a wide variety of Japanese, Western, and Chinese dishes, so much so that you'll have a hard time deciding what to eat.
+Among them, the freshly fried tempura and beef steak prepared by chefs right in front of you at the open kitchen are a must-try.
+For dinner, it is also possible to order a special course meal instead of the buffet by making a reservation in advance.

 Sasai Hotel

-Image of a dinner with a variety of dishes
+Image of the dinner buffet with its wide array of dishes

 Sasai Hotel

-The taste of food freshly made right in front of you is exceptional!
+The taste of freshly made food is exceptional!

-Breakfast is served buffet style and you can enjoy a variety of dishes, but the French toast is especially recommended.
-It's fluffy yet moist, with a melt-in-your-mouth flavor that's addictive.
+The breakfast is also buffet-style with a variety of dishes, but the French toast is particularly recommended.
+Its fluffy yet moist texture and melt-in-your-mouth flavor are addictive.

 Sasai Hotel